Email FacebookTwitterMenu burgerClose thin

 Preparing to Inherit an Inherited IRA

 Inheriting an inherited IRA can involve complex tax rules and potential pitfalls.
 Understanding the rules and tax implications is key to maximizing the inherited assets and avoid unnecessary tax burdens.
-For instance, without proper planning, you could inadvertently trigger a taxable event by not taking the required distributions within the stipulated timeline.
+You could inadvertently trigger a taxable event by not taking the required distributions within the stipulated timeline, for example.

-Second, you’ll want to make sure that the inheritance is properly documented to help avoid probate.
+Second, you’ll want to make sure that you have proper documention for the inheritance to help avoid probate.
 The last thing you want to do is to unexpectedly not receive assets you had been planning to inherit.
 It’s important to confirm that you’re properly listed as the successor.

-You’ll also need to determine whether the 10-year distribution period has already begun, as successor beneficiaries usually do not receive a reset of that timeline.
+You’ll also need to determine whether the 10-year distribution period has already begun.
+Successor beneficiaries usually do not receive a reset of that timeline.

 Tips for Inheriting an IRA

-Inheriting an IRA involves a unique set of distribution rules, tax considerations, and strategic options depending on your relationship to the original account holder.
+Inheriting an IRA involves a unique set of distribution rules, tax considerations, and strategic options.
+These all depend on your relationship to the original account holder.
 Here are some key points to consider:

-• Spousal options: A surviving spouse can treat the inherited IRA as their own, which allows them to delay required minimum distributions (RMDs) and potentially reduce taxable income in the near term.
+• Spousal options: A surviving spouse can treat the inherited IRA as their own.
+This allows them to delay required minimum distributions (RMDs) and potentially reduce taxable income in the near term.
 Alternatively, they can remain a beneficiary and take distributions based on their own life expectancy or that of the deceased account holder.

 • Year-of-death RMDs: If the original account holder was subject to RMDs and had not yet taken their required withdrawal for the year, the beneficiary may need to take that distribution before year-end to avoid penalties (25% of missed RMD; 10% if corrected within two years).